Battle of Entzheim: Aftermath

-The Imperials entered winter quarters near Colmar, but Turenne did not pursue him; his own losses were around 3,500 men, many incurred by the British brigade, which was disbanded.
+Bournonville entered winter quarters near Colmar, but Turenne did not pursue him; his own losses were around 3,500 men, many incurred by the British brigade, which was disbanded.
 He took his army north to Dettwiller between Saverne and Haguenau, where his exhausted troops could rest and refit.
-Entzheim was a tactical draw, but a strategic French victory; despite superior numbers, Bournonville had been prevented from entering French-held territory.
+One modern commentator suggests Entzheim was a tactical draw, but strategic French victory, since the Imperials had been prevented from breaking into Eastern France.

-The losses suffered by the British Brigade at Entzheim, combined with restrictions imposed on recruiting by Parliament, reduced its numbers from a nominal 4,000 to less than 1,400.
+British losses at Entzheim, combined with restrictions imposed on recruiting by Parliament, reduced its numbers from a nominal 4,000 to less than 1,400.
 Churchill and other senior officers left for England, and in May 1675, Parliament ordered any men still in France to return home.
-Hamilton's regiment, primarily composed of Irish Catholics like himself, remained in French service throughout the war; one of his officers was Patrick Sarsfield, later a senior Jacobite commander during the 1689 to 1691 Williamite War in Ireland, who would be killed at Landen in 1693.
+The exception was Hamilton's regiment, which was primarily composed of Irish Catholics like himself and remained in French service throughout the war.
+His officers included Patrick Sarsfield, a senior Jacobite commander during the 1689 to 1691 Williamite War in Ireland, who was killed at Landen in 1693.

 The campaign that started in June 1674 and ended with his death in July 1675 has been described as 'Turenne's most brilliant campaign.'
 Significantly outnumbered, he used stealth and boldness to fight the Imperial army to a standstill at Entzheim; with his enemy now inactive, he was able to plan the winter movement that would culminate in decisive victory at the Battle of Turckheim.

 The village of Entzheim still exists, but most of the battlefield now lies beneath Strasbourg International Airport.